Energy & Weight Management

 Mushrooms are low in carbohydrates and energy, but still tasty and filling.
 With less than 1 gram of carbohydrates per 100gm serving, they’re a great way to fill up without carbo-loading.

-Mushrooms are a low energy food - a food can claim to be a low energy food if the energy content is <170 kJ per 100 g.
-The energy they do contain comes mainly from protein.
-What is significant in terms of energy is that the vitamins and minerals present in mushrooms help your body use the energy it gets from other foods more effectively.
-This helps your body to maintain energy levels through the day rather than the quick sugar peak you get from some foods.
+They’re also a low energy-dense food (which means they have low kilojoules), and the energy they do contain comes mainly from protein.
+What’s significant is that the vitamins and minerals they contain help your body use the energy it gets from other foods more effectively.
+This helps you maintain energy levels through the day - rather than the quick sugar peak you get from some foods.

-In addition to the energy sources you need vitamins and minerals help your body break down proteins, carbohydrates and fats to convert them in to a form of energy you can use .
-If we use the comparison of the body being a car and food the fuel, then vitamins and minerals are the spark plugs that let you use that fuel.
-Without those spark plugs to catalyze the reaction then you won’t go anywhere.
-One group of nutrients that are particularly helpful in this regard are the B vitamins.
-So a serving of mushrooms, which are a good source of a number of B vitamins, will put some spark in your life.
+Vitamins and minerals help your body break down proteins, carbohydrates and fats to convert them into a form of energy you can use.
+If your body is a car and food is fuel, then vitamins and minerals are the spark plugs that let you use that fuel.
+Without spark plugs to cause a reaction, you won’t go anywhere!
+B Vitamins are particularly helpful in this regard - so a daily serving of B-vitamin-packed mushrooms should help put some spark in your life.